UPDATE: Introduction to the Moroccan Legal System

 By Netty Butera and Kevashinee Pillay

 Netty Butera is a Rwandan national.
-She is a Project Manager at the South African Institute of International Affairs.
-She received her Masters degree in Project Management from Maastricht School of Management (Netherlands) in 2010.
+She is an independent Governance consultant.
+She received her master’s degree in Project Management from Maastricht School of Management (Netherlands) in 2010.
 She has been working in Rwanda, London, Kenya and South Africa.

 Kevashine Pillay is an admitted attorney of the Republic of South Africa.
-She is a holder of an LLB (Bachelor of laws) from the University of KwaZulu Natal and an LLM in Human Rights and democratization in Africa from the University of Pretoria.
-She is currently based at the Centre for human rights (University of Pretoria) as the senior researcher.
+She is a holder of an LLB (bachelor of laws) from the University of KwaZulu Natal and an LLM in Human Rights and Democratization in Africa from the University of Pretoria.
+She is currently reading towards a doctoral degree in Public law at the Nelson Mandela University in South Africa.

 Table of contents

 - 4.4.
 Jurisdictions of the 2nd Degree: The Courts of Appeals

 - 4.5.
 Court of Cassation (Replaced the Supreme Council)

 - 4.6.
 Administrative Courts

 - 4.7.
 The Standing Military Tribunal of the Royal Armed Forces

 - 7. Other (Semi) Governmental Institutions